ajahne/blog/_posts/2018-09-16-one-on-one-meeting-dos-and-donts-part1.md

 ## Don't cancel and avoid rescheduling
 One-on-one meetings are important.
 Rescheduling meetings as a manager can be frustrating to your direct report as it impacts their day and can also impact morale and motivation.

 Have you ever had a performance review or an important meeting that was rescheduled by your boss?
 Have you ever had something important to bring up, something that you wanted to discuss during a meeting that was shifted to another day or cancelled?
 How did it feel?
 Not so good, right?
-We have all had that happen and must avoid moving meetings, especially 1-1s.
+We have all had that happen and must avoid moving meetings, especially one-on-ones.

 Now people get sick, go on vacation, have PTOs, etc.  Servers go down and fires need to be put out.
 Changing a meeting (rarely) is understood.
 Doing so consistently is a red flag and a failure as a leader.